Qaaed/smart-campus-api/README.md

 ### 3.1 Content Negotiation & Data Formats

 **Question:**
-We explicitly use the `@Consumes(MediaType.APPLICATION_JSON)` annotation on the POST method.
-Explain the technical consequences if a client attempts to send data in a different format, such as `text/plain`.
+We explicitly use the @Consumes (MediaType.APPLICATION_JSON) annotation on the POST method.
+Explain the technical consequences if a client attempts to send data in a different format, such as text/plain or application/xml.
+How does JAX-RS handle this mismatch?

 **Answer:**
 The technical consequence is an immediate, fail-fast rejection of the request.